This medicine is subject to additional monitoring in Australia. This will allow quick

 Changes in blood tests used to monitor general health and function of your organs

-(including the liver), low levels of electrolytes (like magnesium, calcium, sodium,
+(including the liver and kidney), low levels of electrolytes (like magnesium, or potassium)

 Shortness of breath

 Reduced thyroid activity; symptoms can include: tiredness, weight gain, constipation,